Introduction

 Yet there are all kinds of I have said which contradict the way Ross tries to frame me, for example, I say that God’s Word is always pure in Heaven, Scripture was available and effective in the distant past.

-The finality with the PCE is to do with editorial culmination, not to the first appearance of purity.
+The finality of major editions of the KJB with the PCE is to do with editorial culmination, not to the first appearance of purity.
 To read it otherwise is to collapse editorial history into an ideological absolutism as if no one had the “really real” Scripture until now.

-Ross knows a lot of this, yet he persists with his narrative, claiming that I will produce materials complaining about him.
+Ross knows a lot of what I have said and explained, yet he persists with his narrative, claiming that I will produce materials complaining about him.
 He anticipates this because he knows he is doing things that deserve censure.

 Ross should be careful about becoming another Justin Peters, and also consider about the danger of fighting divine providence.